ingrammicro-xvantage/xi-sdk-resellers-python/docs/ProductCatalogApi.md

 with xi.sdk.resellers.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = xi.sdk.resellers.ProductCatalogApi(api_client)
-    include_availability = [True] # List[bool] | Pass boolean value as input, if true the response will contain warehouse availability details, if false the response will not hold warehouse availability details include_pricing = True # bool | Pass boolean value as input, if true the response will contain Pricing details of the Product, if false the response will not hold Pricing details. im_customer_number = '20-222222' # str | Your unique Ingram Micro customer number. im_country_code = 'US' # str | Two-character ISO country code.
+    include_availability = True # bool | Pass boolean value as input, if true the response will contain warehouse availability details, if false the response will not hold warehouse availability details include_pricing = True # bool | Pass boolean value as input, if true the response will contain Pricing details of the Product, if false the response will not hold Pricing details. im_customer_number = '20-222222' # str | Your unique Ingram Micro customer number. im_country_code = 'US' # str | Two-character ISO country code.